mnogom/dropit/README.md

 ---
 ### Features
-1. Can get file from Dropbox
+1. Can get a file from Dropbox
-2. Can put file to Dropbox
+2. Can put a file to Dropbox
-3. Can force put file to Dropbox (overwrite)
+3. Can force put a file to Dropbox (overwrite)
+4. Can share an uploaded file.
+Url will be in console and your clipboard
-4. Check extensions of files
+5. Check extensions of files

 ---
 ### How to